raspilot/raspilot.github.io/pages/wifi_instruction.md

 ###High power wireless net bridge

 ##Ground Control Station (GCS) on phone
 Tower (Droid Planner) is an open-source groun station running on Android devices, with beautiful user interface.
-If support connection to droid via USB telemtry, bluetooth, or UDP from network.
+If support connection to droid via USB telemetry, bluetooth, or UDP from network.

 In a typical application, you could connect your phone to the AP hosted by dongle, choose the UDP mode in the setting, then enjoy the flight.
 The default UDP port is 14550.